ITfoxtec/FoxIDs/docs/howto-saml-2.0-context-handler.md

 4. Go to the Identity Provider tab
 5. Select Context Handler with NSIS and remove the selection of Context Handler (without NSIS)
 6. Select OIOSAML3 as OIOSAML profile and NSIS level
-7. Add the SAML 2.0 down-party IdP-metadata URL, in this case `https://localhost:44330/testcorp/test-contexthandler-idp/ch-idp(*)/saml/idpmetadata`.
+7. Add the SAML 2.0 application registration IdP-metadata URL, in this case `https://localhost:44330/testcorp/test-contexthandler-idp/ch-idp(*)/saml/idpmetadata`.
 8. Fill out the rest, accept the terms and click Save (DK: Gem)

 > You are required to be registered as your own test authority (DK: egen test myndighed) in the test environment to add a federation agreement.